bgermann/cforms2/readme.txt

 [Contact Form DB](https://wordpress.org/plugins/contact-form-7-to-database-extension)
 has support for storing cformsII's submission data and exporting in more formats than cformsII does.
 Therefore cformsII's database tracking will be removed in the long run.
-RSS support, which depends on database tracking, will be removed in version 14.12.

 = Credits =